 As previously mentioned, managing utilities such as heating, cooling, and lighting can save on energy costs.
 Pre-programming your thermostat to a specific temperature during certain times of the day ensures comfort, while cutting down on waste.

 Consider smart outlets to manage auto shut-off for electronic devices such as TVs and gaming systems.
 Smart LED bulbs enable users to turn lights on and off at certain times for security and convenience.

 Activating only when motion is detected, this technology saves time, battery life, memory, storage, and energy.
 Regardless of whether you’re home or away, it notifies of possible suspicious activity within your home or around outdoor areas.

 Consider implementing smart stove and grill guards for automatic appliance shutoff.
-This provides real-time monitoring for dangers such as leaving on a hot stove, grill, or oven—all of which could lead to fires, gas leaks, and propane loss, and injuries caused by carbon monoxide poisoning.
+This provides real-time monitoring for dangers, which could lead to fires, gas leaks, and propane loss, and injuries caused by carbon monoxide poisoning.

 10. Leak Detection & Flood Sensors